ejacky/web-server/README.md

 # tiny-server
-a web server  , write by c language
+a web server  , written by c language